Douper2/TEOW/README.md

 Just an Text Editor for Old Windows

 - [x] Opening files
+- [ ] Remaking the UI to look like a frutiger aero app
 - [ ] Saving files
 - [ ] Saving files as something
 - [ ] Getting colors/other stuff from json or another file and putting that in the program